betaglot/plantabeta/docs/dev/DX.md

 Put(Plant) is a language

-BetaCode a beta script.
+Plantbeta a beta script.
 Put(Plant) creates the properties of HandMove, like how many fingers you have.
 Beta can't change the number of fingers.
 A Hand is part of Put(Plant), a hand is controlled with Beta

 - Beta is only during runtime